pxmore91/pico-placa-predictor/README.md

-And the following last plates numbers based on the day:
+And the following last numbers of the plates based on the day:

 Day  | Restricted Last Numbers
 ---- | -------------